 One of a Data Scientist’s most important tools is RStudio Server, which supports a development environment for working with R on a server.
 Open-source Jupyter Notebook is another popular application, comprising statistical modeling, data viz, machine learning functions, and more.

 Data science increasingly involves machine learning as well – tools that apply artificial intelligence to give systems the ability to learn and become more accurate without being explicitly programmed.
 The tools used for machine learning depend to a large extent on the application – that is, whether you’re training the computer to identify images, for example, or extract trends from social media posts.
 Depending on their objectives, Data Scientists might choose from a wide range of tools including h2o.ai, TensorFlow, Apache Mahout, and Accord.Net.

-4. Work on Projects to Develop Your Skills
+4. Work on Data Science Projects to Develop Your Practical Data Skills

 Once you’ve learned the basics of the programming languages and digital tools Data Scientists use, you can begin putting them to use, practicing your newly acquired skills and building them out even more.
 Try to take on projects that draw on a wide range of skills – using Excel and SQL to manage and query databases, and Python and R to analyze data using statistical methods, build models that analyze behavior and yield new insights, and use statistical analysis to predict unknowns.